AdaCore/gnatstudio/docs/users_guide/cross_env.rst

 .. index:: cross environment

-This chapter explains how to adapt your project and configure GPS when working in a cross environment.
+This chapter explains how to adapt your project and configure GNAT Studio when working in a cross environment.

 .. _Customizing_your_Projects: